HoldenErnest/JS-Minesweeper/README.md

-# Some Random Project
- - lets go
+# Minesweeper in JavaScript
+ - UI done better
+ - java is not for frontend